Byambaa0325/bias-transfer-research/drift_analysis/README.md

    - **Zero**: No difference in similarity to stereotype

 All use sentence-transformers embeddings (default: all-MiniLM-L6-v2)

+## RQ4: HEARTS vs Semantic Drift Comparison

+This module addresses **RQ4** by calculating both:
+- **HEARTS Drift**: Based on ALBERT-v2 classifier probabilities (binary stereotype detection)
+- **Semantic Drift**: Based on cosine similarity of embeddings (continuous semantic distance)

+**Research Question:** Do these two metrics measure the same phenomenon, or do they capture different aspects of bias transfer?

+**Analysis Approach:**
+- Compare `drift_drift_score` (HEARTS-based) with `semantic_similarity_drift` (embedding-based)
+- Calculate correlation between metrics
+- Identify cases where metrics disagree (HEARTS detects drift but semantic doesn't, or vice versa)
+- Analyze which metric is more sensitive to different types of bias transfer

 ## How It Works
 1. Loads evaluation JSON files